 In developing the SRP, C/CAG solicited from its member agencies GIS data layers and local planned projects for inclusion in the plan.
 In addition to many useful electronic data layers, C/CAG member agencies provided 60 projects for inclusion in the plan as opportunities for co-location of stormwater capture projects.
+For unincorporated areas, GIS data layers and other electronic information on planned public projects were obtained from the County.
 Datasets and projects were summarized in a technical memo provided to member agencies for review and comment.

-Key guidance was also provided via C/CAG's Stormwater Committee, which primarily consists of public works directors from each of the 21 member agencies as well as a representative from the Regional Water Quality Control Board.
+Key guidance was also provided via C/CAG's Stormwater Committee, which primarily consists of public works directors from each of the 21 member agencies as well as a representative from the Regional Water Board.
 The Stormwater Committee advises the C/CAG Board of Directors and staff regarding stormwater management-related actions, especially in relation to the MRP.
 The Committee provided guidance and feedback as the SRP was under development, especially in regard to the screening and prioritization process and criteria that are an essential piece of the overall plan.
-The Stormwater Committee received presentations on various aspects of the SRP throughout development, including an overview of the screening and prioritization process and criteria and the resultant stormwater capture project opportunities throughout the County in April

-2016 and an overview of the 22 developed project concepts and a summary of linkages to the MRPrequired reasonable assurance analysis process in June 2016.
+The Stormwater Committee received presentations on various aspects of the SRP throughout development, including an overview of the screening and prioritization process and criteria and the resultant stormwater capture project opportunities throughout the County in April 2016 and an overview of the 22 developed project concepts and a summary of linkages to the MRP-required reasonable assurance analysis process in June 2016.
 C/CAG released an Administrative Draft of the SRP to its member agencies for review and comment on October 13, 2016, and a summary of comments and responses was presented to the Stormwater Committee in November 2016.
 At that meeting, the Stormwater Committee voted to recommend the C/CAG Board accept the draft SRP and authorize its release as a public review document.
-The final SRP, including a summary of comments and responses from the public and interested stakeholders, will be presented to the Stormwater Committee in January 2017 in advance of submitting to the C/CAG Board for adoption in February 2017.
+The final SRP, including a summary of comments and responses from the public and interested stakeholders, was presented to the Stormwater Committee in January 2017 in advance of submitting to the C/CAG Board for adoption in February 2017.